-The stories told about the beginning of the Viking age has become one-sided.
+The stories told about the beginning of the Viking age have become one-sided.
 I will take it in a different direction in this article, and you will see a different angle on what could have caused the beginning of the Viking Age.
-Hollywood series and movies about Vikings has for a long time painted them as being barbarians from the north.
-Even the popular series Vikings on the history channel are no different to this matter.
+Hollywood series and movies about Vikings have for a long time painted them as being barbarians from the north.
+Even the popular series Vikings on the history channel are no different on this matter.

 The Danes and the Norwegians knew about the British Isles long before Ragnar Lothbrok heard a rumor about the riches in the west and held up his sunstone to the sky.
 The attack on the monastery at Lindisfarne was also not the first contact between the two civilizations, nor would it be the last.
 So let’s take a look at the events that lead up to the beginning of the Viking Age.

 The cause of the Viking age

 At the beginning of the 8th century, there were three major political powers in Europe, the Franks who had taken over large parts of Europe after the fall of the Roman Empire in the west.
 The Byzantine Empire also was known as the Eastern Empire of Rome and the Umayyad Caliphate.
 As a consequence of the Islamic expansion into Europe via the Iberian peninsula in the first half of the 8th century, the trade routes in Europe were slowly pushed north.
 This led to more trading opportunities for the Scandinavians, but it also leads to more piracy in the north sea.
 This might be one of the reasons why commerce cities like Ribe, Birka, and Kaupang slowly became trade hubs in the north.